ricardomm7/leaflink/docs/sprintC/us029/01.requirements-engineering/Readme.md

 > **Answer:** Yes.
 ### 1.3.
 Acceptance Criteria

-* **AC1** The task must exist in both the Agenda and the To-Do List before recording completion.
+* **AC1:** The task must exist in both the Agenda and the To-Do List before recording completion.
+* **AC2:** The system should change the progress status in Agenda to "COMPLETED".

 ### 1.4.
 Found out Dependencies

-* User Story US021 - Add a new toDoEntry to the To-Do List.
+* US21: Adding a new toDoEntry in task List

-* User Story US022 - Add a new toDoEntry in the Agenda.
+* US22: Adding a new agendaEntry in the Agenda

 ### 1.5 Input and Output Data